gtancev/chemRL/README.md

 # chemRL

-This codebase can be used to design cooling crystallizations of paracetamol via reinforcement learning and proximal policy optimization.
+This codebase can be used to design cooling crystallizations of paracetamol via reinforcement learning (proximal policy optimization).